-According to the U.S. Centers for Disease Control and Prevention's (CDC) National Diabetes Fact Sheet, nearly 26 million American adults and children have diabetes.
-About 79 million Americans aged 20 years and older have pre-diabetes, a condition that increases the risk for developing diabetes.
+According to the U.S. Centers for Disease Control and Prevention's (CDC) 2014 National Diabetes Fact Sheet, more than 29 million American adults and children have diabetes.
+86 million Americans aged 20 years and older have pre-diabetes, a condition that increases the risk for developing diabetes.
 About 1 in 4 Americans that have diabetes do not know that they have this disease.

 Risk factors for type 2 diabetes and pre-diabetes include:

-Both type 1 and type 2 diabetes share one central feature: elevated blood sugar (glucose) levels due to insufficiencies of insulin, a hormone produced by the pancreas.
+Both type 1 and type 2 diabetes share one central feature of elevated blood sugar (glucose) level due to insufficiencies of insulin, a hormone produced by the pancreas.
 Insulin is a key regulator of the body's metabolism.
 It works in the following way:

-Type 2 diabetes is the most common form of diabetes, accounting for 90 - 95% of cases.
+Type 2 diabetes is the most common form of diabetes, accounting for 90% to 95% of cases.
 In type 2 diabetes, the body does not respond properly to insulin, a condition known as insulin resistance.
 The disease process of type 2 diabetes involves:

 Gestational diabetes is a form of type 2 diabetes, usually temporary, that first appears during pregnancy.
 It usually develops during the third trimester of pregnancy.
 After delivery, blood sugar (glucose) levels generally return to normal, although some women develop type 2 diabetes within 15 years.

 Children born to women who have gestational diabetes have an increased risk of developing obesity and type 2 diabetes.
 In addition to endangering the fetus, gestational diabetes can also cause serious health risks for the mother, such as preeclampsia, a condition that involves high blood pressure during pregnancy.About 1 in every 20 people with diabetes have a cause other than Type 2 or Type 1.
 Many of these people are misdiagnosed as having Type 2 or Type 1.
 Sometimes knowing the exact diagnosis can determine what the best medication is to treat your diabetes.
 The most common kinds of other diabetes are:

-Genetic mutations likely affect parts of the insulin gene and various other physiologic components involved in the regulation of blood sugar.
+Genetic mutations likely affect parts of the insulin signaling pathway and various other physiologic components involved in the regulation of blood sugar.

-Nearly 26 million American children and adults have diabetes.
-Up to 95% of these cases are type 2.
-In addition, 79 million American adults have pre-diabetes, a condition that increases the risk for developing diabetes.
+More than 29 million American children and adults have diabetes.
+Up to 90% to 95% of these cases are type 2.
+In addition, 86 million American adults have pre-diabetes, a condition that increases the risk for developing diabetes.
 About 1 in 4 Americans that have diabetes do not know they have it.
 Diabetes rates have been increasing among both adults and children.

 Risk factors that strongly increase the risk for diabetes or pre-diabetes include:

-Depression.
 Severe clinical depression may modestly increase the risk for type 2 diabetes.

-Schizophrenia.
 While no definitive association has been established, research has suggested an increased background risk of diabetes among people with schizophrenia.
-In addition, many of the new generation of antipsychotic medications may elevate blood glucose levels.
-Patients taking antipsychotic medications (such as clozapine, olanzapine, risperidone, aripiprazole, quetiapine fumarate, and ziprasidone) should receive a baseline blood glucose level test and be monitored for any increases during therapy.
+In addition, many antipsychotic medications can elevate the blood glucose level.
+People taking atypical antipsychotic medications (clozapine, olanzapine, risperidone, aripiprazole, quetiapine fumarate, and ziprasidone) should receive a baseline blood glucose level test and be monitored for any increases during therapy.

-Women who have gestational diabetes are at increased risk of developing type 2 diabetes after their pregnancy.
-They should be screened for diabetes 6 - 12 weeks after giving birth and should be sure to have regular screenings at least every 3 years afterward.
+Women diagnosed with GDM should be screened for persistent diabetes 6 to 12 weeks after giving birth and should be sure to have regular screenings at least every 3 years afterward.

 Type 2 diabetes usually begins gradually and progresses slowly.
 Symptoms in adults include: